zkamvar/isc-proposal/isc-proposal.md

 <!--
 What does success look like?
 -->
-Success for this project will happen when our core Python lessons are able to dynamically generate plots and output.
+This project will have succeeeded when our core Python lessons can include dynamically generated plots and output.
-Reaching this stage means that we have successfully implemented Quarto into The Workbench and documented the new functionality.
+Reaching this stage means that we have successfully implemented Quarto into the Workbench and documented the new functionality.
-We will also have modified all Python lessons in the core curriculum of our Lesson Programs to use Quarto and shown that the maintainers of these lessons are able to comfortably work with the infrastructure.
+All Python lessons in the core curriculum of our Lesson Programs will use Quarto, and the Maintainers of these lessons will be able to comfortably work with the infrastructure.

 ### Measuring success